 Chris: People have all seen the films within which the concept of AI has been a central theme.
 It’s vital that they put any preconceptions they may have formed as a result of this aside before considering how it can be used within organisation settings.

-I’m firmly of the opinion that, within the next decade, SOC teams will not just be an integral part of all cyber security teams but will be a regulatory requirement within various industries.
+I’m firm of the opinion that, within the next decade, SOC teams will not just be an integral part of all cyber security teams but will be a regulatory requirement within various industries.